*for students eligible for funding under the Construction Skills Queensland (CSQ) program initiative

 - Understand mathematical calculations for measuring loads

-On successful completion of this course, you will be issued with a nationally recognised Statement of Attainment for the unit of competency CPCCLDG3001A Licence to perform dogging, which enables you to be eligible to apply for the HRWL licence through Workplace Health and Safety Queensland (WHSQ).
+On successful completion of this course, you will be issued with a nationally recognized Statement of Attainment for the unit of competency CPCCLDG3001A Licence to perform dogging, which enables you to be eligible to apply for the HRWL license through Workplace Health and Safety Queensland (WHSQ).

 This is a 5-day course involving high quality face to face training at our training facility in Pinkenba, QLD.